eleshuk/Web-Design-Challenge/README.md

 **A landing page containing:**

 An explanation of the project.
 Links to each visualizations page.
-There should be a sidebar containing preview images of each plot, and clicking an image should take the user to that visualization.
+There is a sidebar containing preview images of each plot, and clicking an image will take the user to that visualization.

 **Four visualization pages, each with:**